cptn-solo/woffler_contract/woffler.contracts.md

 ### Term
 TERM.
 This Contract expires at the conclusion of code execution.

-<h1 class="contract">claimgreen</h1>
+<h1 class="contract">claimgsafe</h1>

 ### Parameters
 Input parameters:

-* `account` (account of the player going to claim his current result)
+* `account` (account of the player going to claim reposition to safe place)

 ### Intent
 INTENT.
-The intent of the `{{ claimgreen }}` action is to reset player's GREEN position to SAFE (current level's zero cell) if a player don't want to continue trial of splitting branch or extending it.
+The intent of the `{{ claimgsafe }}` action is to reset player's GREEN/NEXT/SPLIT state to SAFE (current level's zero cell) if a player don't want to continue trial of splitting branch or extending it.

 ### Term
 TERM.
 This Contract expires at the conclusion of code execution.